 Capsule and Ligaments of Hip Joint

-The hip capsule is attached to the labrum and the transverse acetabular ligament , the medial side of the greater trochanter, the intertrochanteric line anteriorly, just superior and medial to the lesser trochanter, and the femoral neck posteriorly.
+The hip capsule is attached to the labrum and the transverse acetabular ligament, the medial side of the greater trochanter, the intertrochanteric line anteriorly, just superior and medial to the lesser trochanter, and the femoral neck posteriorly.
 Posteriorly, the fibrous capsule crosses to the neck 1-1.5 cm proximal to the intertrochanteric crest.
-The entire anterior aspect of the femoral neck and the proximal half of its posterior protion lie within the capsule of the hip joint.
-Fractures within this area are thus termed intracapsular fractures of hip.
+The entire anterior aspect of the femoral neck and the proximal half of its posterior portion lie within the capsule of the hip joint.
+Fractures within this area are thus termed intracapsular fractures of the hip.

 Some deeper fibers go around the neck, forming the orbicular zone, which holds the femoral neck in the acetabulum.
 The anterior capsule of the hip is the strongest and thickest part of the capsule.

 There are two kinds of ligaments of hip joint – intracapsular and extracapsular.
-Ligament of head of femur is only intracapsular ligament.
+Ligament of the head of the femur is the only intracapsular ligament.
 Rest of the ligaments are extracapsular.

 The iliofemoral ligament or Y ligament of Bigelow is the anterior ligament.
 It attaches to the anterior inferior iliac spine and the acetabular rim proximally.
 It courses in inferolateral direction and inserts on the intertrochanteric line distally.
 It is the strongest ligament.
 It prevents hyperextension of the hip joint during standing by holding the femoral head within the acetabulum.